 Our Employment Law Solicitors wanted to give employees and employers some guidance on what to do if they were in a position where they needed to self-isolate, as this has an impact on both the business, in terms of its ability to operate, and on the staff and their ability to work and earn a wage.

-With all the uncertainty around Coronavirus (Covid-19), we asked David Jones, one of our Employment Solicitors to give us some of his thoughts on the employment law issues surrounding the Coronavirus outbreak.
+With all the uncertainty around Coronavirus (Covid-19), we asked our Employment Solicitors to give us their thoughts on the employment law issues surrounding the Coronavirus outbreak.

 For initial legal advice contact our Employment Law Solicitors.

 Paying Staff in Self-Isolation

 The medical guidance is that you should self-isolate if you’ve travelled to places near where the virus is.
 If you have a member of staff who has Coronavirus, your usual sickness absence policies will apply.